DuckyMomo20012/tracking-activities/README.md

 - Parent program features:

-  - **View history**: Parents can view **captured pictures** and **key loggers** on both Google Drive and `Downloads` folder (created in children's program).
+  - **View history**: Parents can view **captured pictures** and **key loggers** on both Google Drive and the `Downloads` folder (created in the children's program).

   - **Delete "Downloads" folder**: The parent can delete the entire `Downloads` to save storage.